-I was inspired to read Edgar Allan Poe's lone novel The Narrative of Arthur Gordon Pym by Paul Theroux's description of it in The Old Patagonia Express.
+I was inspired to read Edgar Allan Poe's lone novel The Narrative of Arthur Gordon Pym from Paul Theroux's description of it in The Old Patagonia Express.
 He called it the most frightening book he had ever read and later when he met Jorge Luis Borges in Argentina, Borges called it Poe's greatest work.
 I'm not sure I would go as far as either of those writers, but it was an entertaining read.
 It was chock full of disaster: mutiny, castaways, cannibalism, and murderous blood-thirsty natives.
 I really find the introductions of the Penguin series very informative in setting up the context of the text.
 In this case academic Richard Kopely discusses the personal allusions in the novel as well as the religious symbolism present in the novel.
 This is especially true of allusion to the destruction of Jerusalem, of which Ariel is a former name of the city and the name of the ship in the novel.
 It was interesting that he noted that Gordon Pym was an inspiration to Herman Melville for Moby Dick, especially the chapter "The Whiteness of the Whale."
 It is most certainly an under-rated novel that deserves to be in the pantheon of American literature.

 I was impressed by the James Bond reboot with Casino Royale in 2006 introducing Daniel Craig as Bond, less so by the follow up Quantum of Solace in 2008, which I can barely remember.
 However, Skyfall (2012) is more like the former than the later.
 This one, directed by Sam Mendes, opens with a great chase scene on motorcycles on the top of the Great bazaar in Istanbul followed by an inspired credit sequence.
 The locations were all fabulous as Bond traverses from Shanghai to Macao and back to London, before heading to Scotland and his family's old "Skyfall" estate for the climax with bad guy Javier Bardem.
 It also has appearances from all the Bond familiars: M, Q, and Miss Moneypenny.
 There is a slight meta-aspect of the film that winks at the Bond conventions and traditions.
 It was a very entertaining addition.